thedynamiclinker/sudocode/proc/trash/principles/Don't Overfit to Perfection.md

 A side effect of top-down design and planning.

-Since [[Planning is Pretending]], the mind of the planner focuses primarily on how the system will work when all the pieces are operating as intended.
+Since [[proc/trash/principles/Planning is Pretending]], the mind of the planner focuses primarily on how the system will work when all the pieces are operating as intended.

 This leads to a top-down design that feels modular, but in practice leads to [[Avoid Fragile Modularity|Fragile Modularity]].